AguaClara/2StageCoagAddition/[2 stage coagulant addition][Spring 2018].md

 Define ProCoDA
 </div>

 The apparatus set-up developed in last semester was kept at present.
-The contact chamber was reversed from down-flow to up-flow so that the air in the system can be pushed out.
-Due to the limit bench area, there were simplifications in our apparatus set-up, but it did reflect the nature of the AguaClara water treatment plant.
-The sedimentation tube in our system had those fundamental structures of AguaClara water treatment plant, including the floc weir, floc settler, floc blanket and sludge valve.
+The contact chamber was reversed from down-flow to up-flow so that all the air in the system can be pushed out.
+Due to the limited space on our bench area, we had to make simplifications in our apparatus set-up.
+Nevertheless, the simplifications reflects the nature of the AguaClara water treatment plant.
+The sedimentation tube in our system had the fundamental structures of what would be present in an AguaClara water treatment plant, including: the floc weir, floc settler, floc blanket and sludge valve.
 Further detail about the design of sedimentation tube can refer to the research of High Rate Sedimentation group in AguaClara.
 A tube flocculator was used in this research because it can be idealized as a high-Péclet-number reactor much like a baffled hydraulic flocculator and also because the average velocity gradient in laminar tube flow is well defined [(Weber-Shirk and Lion 2010)](https://www.sciencedirect.com/science/article/pii/S0043135410004136).

 <div class="alert alert-block alert-danger">
 Any calculations?